MasterVito/SwS/README.md

 bash scripts/synthesis/step3_concepts_sampling.sh
 ```

-Here we start generating new questions using LLaMA-3.3-70B-Instruct based on the sampled concepts derived from the model's low-efficiency learning problems, i.e., the weaknesses identified in our study.
+Here we start generating new questions using <a href="https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct"><b>Llama-3.3-70B-Instruct</b></a>  based on the sampled concepts derived from the model's low-efficiency learning problems, i.e., the weaknesses identified in our study.

 ```
 bash scripts/synthesis/step4_problem_generation.sh
 ```

-We then evaluate the quality of the synthetic questions using both the LLaMA-3.3-70B-Instruct and Qwen2.5-72B-Instruct models, filtering out those that do not meet our standard—specifically, requiring at least one perfect rating and one acceptable rating.
+We then evaluate the quality of the synthetic questions using both the <a href="https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct"><b>Llama-3.3-70B-Instruct</b></a>  and <a href="https://huggingface.co/Qwen/Qwen2.5-72B-Instruct"><b>Qwen2.5-72B-Instruct</b></a>  models, filtering out those that do not meet our standard—specifically, requiring at least one perfect rating and one acceptable rating.

 ```
 bash scripts/synthesis/step5_quality_evaluation.sh
 ```

-Next, we generate reference answers for the high-quality synthetic problems using strong reasoning models such as QwQ-32B.
+Next, we generate reference answers for the high-quality synthetic problems using strong reasoning models such as <a href="https://huggingface.co/Qwen/QwQ-32B"><b>QwQ-32B</b></a> .

 ```
 bash scripts/synthesis/step6_answer_verification.sh